ZiGaMi/ILI9488-XPT2046/README.md

 ## CONSTRAINS
+- Both drivers are written using ST HAL libraries and thus suitable more for STM32
+- For know low level SPI interface must be defined by user
 - Both drivers are written based on single thread system, thus if using drivers on multithread platform take that into consideration.
 Furhtermore both drivers were tested on signle and multi threaded system (testing on STM32F746ZQ & FreeRTOS v10.2.1 ).
 - SPI interface with display and touch controler is blocking in nature (DMA will be implemented in future)
 - Two separate SPI peripheral is used (combining SPI bus will be implemented in future)
 - Due to serial interface fast drawing to display cannot be achieved, thus applications using that kind of display/driver is limited in refresh speed of screen

 ## TOUCH CALIBRATION ROUTINE